spencertiberi/manual50/apcsp/syllabusaudit.md

-# College Board
+# Syllabus Audit

-## CS50 AP and AP CSP
+## CS50 AP as an Endorsed Curriculum Provider
-If unfamilar, the course audit process can sound/be intimiating, but making CS50 AP a reality at your school is pretty simple.
+If unfamiliar, the course audit process can sound/be intimidating, but making CS50 AP a reality at your school is pretty simple.

-Due to **CS50 AP** being a **College Board** endorsed curriculum for **AP Computer Science Principles (CSP)**, the process of College Board's course audit is streamlined.
+Due to **CS50** being a **College Board** endorsed curriculum provider for **AP Computer Science Principles (CSP)**, the process of College Board's course audit is streamlined.
 Perhaps most importantly, there's no need to create, submit, or request approval of your own syllabus; ours is already approved!
 Here's how to go through the course audit with our syllabus.

 ## Course Audit